NLykoskoufis/fenrichcpp/README.md

 ```

-2. You will need to download HTSlib and boost libraries.
+2. You will need to download the HTSlib library

 ```bash
 mkdir ~/Tools